alphagov/pay-tech-docs/source/documentation/before-you-start.md

 - a service that needs to process payments
 - a [GOV.UK Pay account](https://selfservice.payments.service.gov.uk/create-service/register)
-- a service team with the development skills to build the technical integration between your service and GOV.UK Pay; refer to the [Service Manual](https://www.gov.uk/service-manual/the-team/what-each-role-does-in-service-team#roles-your-team-must-have) for more information (this does not apply if you only use [self service payments](/quick_start_guide//#self-service-payments))
+- a service team with the development skills to build the technical integration between your service and GOV.UK Pay; refer to the [Service Manual](https://www.gov.uk/service-manual/the-team/what-each-role-does-in-service-team#roles-your-team-must-have) for more information (this does not apply if you only use [payment links](/#payment-links))

 Check the [Getting Started guide](https://www.payments.service.gov.uk/getstarted/) to ensure that your team is ready to start using the GOV.UK Pay platform.